P&FM SCDF Submission For Flammable Products

 Stringent regulations and safety protocols are necessary to minimize the risk of accidents.

-Transport companies and drivers must take extensive measures to ensure safety, such as regular vehicle maintenance and rigorous training programs.
+Transport companies and drivers must take extensive measures to ensure safety, such as regular vehicle maintenance and rigorous training programs; cert members should also be regularly assessed, and the emergency response plan must be kept current to protect life during transport incidents.

 SCDF Monitoring And Control Of P&FM Import Transport Storage And Sale In Singapore